 Multifaith and Wellbeing Centre

-The Multifaith and Wellbeing Centre is a purpose-built facility for RMIT students and staff to practice their faith and engage in meaningful dialogue and wellbeing activities.
+The Multifaith and Wellbeing Centre is a purpose-built facility that supports the spiritual, cultural, and wellbeing needs of RMIT students and staff.

-The Centre is a welcoming and respectful environment providing a range of services to meet the diverse needs of the RMIT community including spiritual counselling, prayer spaces, meeting rooms, and a library of religious texts.
+The Centre is a welcoming, respectful and inclusive environment, providing a range of services to meet the diverse needs of the RMIT community, include spiritual counselling, prayer and meditation spaces.

 Building features